christilly/uniqueread/README.md

 ## Using the package
 To learn how to export your Goodreads data for use in this package, please read through this [link](https://help.goodreads.com/s/article/How-do-I-import-or-export-my-books-1553870934590).
 For a step by step rundown of the code and how to use it, please access this [link](https://rpubs.com/christilly/1301939).
 You need to input the file path of your data into the read_GR_data function.
 If you do not wish to use your own Goodreads data, you can download the example data from this package called sample_export.csv.
+For more details behind how the package was created, please access my blog at this [link](https://christinetilly.blogspot.com/2025/04/r-package-uniqueread.html#more).

 ### Important things to note
 While the ideas and work within this package are my own, please note that AI was used to assist in correcting errors in my code.